ggeop/Python-ai-assistant/README.md

 # About Jarvis 🧠
-Jarvis is a voice commanding assistant service in [Python 3.5+](https://www.python.org/downloads/release/python-360/) It can understand human speech, talk to user and execute basic commands.
+Jarvis is a voice commanding assistant service in [Python 3.5+](https://www.python.org/downloads/release/python-360/) It can recognize human speech, talk to user and execute basic commands.

 #### Assistant Skills
 *   **Opens a web page** (e.g 'Jarvis open youtube')